antoninabagrin/ITSCHOOL-NEWS/README.md

 My final project from Web Development course at @ IT School.

 # Demo
-The project is deployed at itschool-news-ba.netlify.app
+The project is deployed at https://itschool-news-ba.netlify.app/

 # Main features
 <ul>